jlchan/StartUpDG.jl/docs/src/MeshData.md

 ![u](assets/hohqmesh.png)

+The boundary faces are also automatically tagged with the labels provided in the HOHQMesh file.
+Each boundary tag and the faces that lie on it are stored in `md.mesh_type.boundary_faces`.

 ## Tagging boundary faces and boundary nodes

 One can "tag" boundary faces (or boundary nodes) by specifying boolean functions which evaluate to `true` if a point is on a given boundary segment.